Anal sex may be an acquired taste, but if done right, it can be a potentially amazing addition to anyone's sex life.

 But don't freak out, if you've followed our tips in the cleanliness section carefully, there's nothing to worry about and you definitely won't shit your bed, I promise <3.

 As you relax, this sensation will turn from "I need to shit" to "oh my god, cancel all my plans for the evening" in no time.

-Again just like in the getting started phase, simultaneous stimulation to other erogenous zones are extremely helpful in getting past the initial discomfort.
+Again just like in the getting started phase, simultaneous stimulation to other erogenous zones is extremely helpful in getting past the initial discomfort.

 As an added bonus, it'll multiply the intensity and numbers of orgasms you will get.
 And who wouldn't want that?

 Pro tip: Pushing with your sphincter muscles as if you were trying to push one out will make relaxing and insertion much easier.

 And while it may seem counterintuitive at first, just remember that this is exactly what you do when you're having a bowel movement, and these are usually pain-free and larger than your usual finger.

 So there you go!
 Everything you needed to know to get you up to speed with anal play.

 If you follow all these steps carefully, you should become a seasoned butt-professional in no time.

 Just take your time, eat your fibers, keep a healthy supply of lube close by, and stick it where the sun don't shine!